Dandenong - North

 Source / Links: Link 1 Link 2

-A new multi-purpose community hub in central Dandenong delivering integrated early years services, maternal and child health, kindergarten, childcare, community meeting rooms, cafe, co-working spaces, technology hub and outdoor community areas in one accessible location.
-Co-design completed in early 2025; detailed design and documentation underway.
-City of Greater Dandenong is actively seeking Federal funding to enable construction commencement.
+A multi-purpose community facility in central Dandenong designed to integrate early years services, maternal and child health, kindergarten, and childcare.
+The hub will also feature community meeting rooms, a cafe, co-working spaces, a technology hub, and outdoor recreational areas.
+As of early 2026, the project remains in the detailed design and documentation phase while the City of Greater Dandenong actively seeks $20 million in Federal funding to commence construction.
+The project is being coordinated alongside the Dandenong Market Precinct Plan.

 Revitalising Central Dandenong - Sites 11-15